alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_04_continuous_delivery.md

 ![Application running in Alibaba Cloud](images/application-running.png)

 Look at the top-right of the page: the hostname and instance ID allow you to know which ECS instance responded to your HTTP request.
-Refresh the page several times and look what happen:
+Refresh the page several times and look what happens:

 ![Application on first zone](images/application-instance-id-zone-0.png)